nateberkopec/dotcom/_posts/2015-10-15-ruby-app-performance-with-new-relic.md

 The web transaction response time graph is one of the most important on NewRelic, and forms the broadest possible picture of the backend performance of your app.
 NewRelic defaults to 30 minutes as the the timeframe, but I immediately change this to the longest interval available - preferably about a month, although 7 days will do.

 The first thing I'll look at here is the app server and browser response averages.
-Here's some rules of thumb for what you should expect these numbers to be in an average Rails application:
+Here are some rules of thumb for what you should expect these numbers to be in an average Rails application:

 | App server avg response time | Status |
 | -------- | -------- |